Your musculoskeletal system

 Find an Orthopedic Specialist

-To schedule an appointment with an orthopedic specialist on the medical staff of a Texas Health hospital, visit our online Find-a-Physician tool or call 1-877-THR-WELL (1-877-847-9355).
+To schedule an appointment with an orthopedic specialist on the medical staff of a Texas Health hospital, visit our online Find a Physician or call 1-877-THR-WELL (1-877-847-9355).